 As you know, people like to work with businesses they trust or have been referred to, so it should always be a key focus to give your customers the best service possible.

 Developing a strong loyalty program and customer referral program is a great way to rapidly increase your customer base.
-The real success of a program will be to find out what your customers

-"If you build a great experience, customers tell each other about that.
-Word of mouth is very powerful."
-Jeff Bezos Founder of Amazon.com value and how they wish to be thanked for sending business your way.
+The real success of a program will be to find out what your customers value and how they wish to be thanked for sending business your way.
 The best referral program is the one where customers actively want what you will reward them with and are 'selling your services on your behalf'.
 Make the customers you do have feel special by recognizing their contribution and loyalty to your business.

 Keeping your customers delighted with your service will get them talking to their friends and family about your business, and in turn naturally recommend and endorse what you do.
 And vice versa for unhappy customers, work hard to turn them into a satisfied customer who will rave about the great service they received from you.